 Where required, a director may seek independent professional advice, the cost of which is reimbursed by the Group.
 All directors have access to the Group Company Secretary and they may also address specific issues with the SID.
 In accordance with the Articles of Association, all newly appointed directors must submit themselves for election.
 All directors stand for yearly re-election.
 Non-executive directors, including the Chairman, are appointed for fixed terms not exceeding three years from the date of first election by shareholders, after which the appointment may be extended by mutual agreement.
 A statement of the directors’ responsibilities is set out on page 74.
 The Board also operates three committees.
 These are the Nomination Committee, the Remuneration Committee and the Audit Committee.
 All non-executive directors serve on each Board Committee.

 In accordance with the recommendations of the Code, Board members serve for a period of six years, which will only be extended in certain circumstances.
 If letters of appointment are extended beyond six years, the fixed term is reduced to one year.

-In order that necessary actions can be taken promptly, a Finance Sub-Committee, comprising the Chairman (or failing him, any other nonexecutive director), the Group Chief Executive and the Group Finance Director operates between the dates of scheduled Board meetings and is authorised to make decisions, within limits defined by the Board, in respect of certain finance, treasury, tax or investment matters.
+In order that necessary actions can be taken promptly, a finance sub-committee, comprising the Chairman (or failing him, any other nonexecutive director), the Group Chief Executive and the Chief Financial Officer operates between the dates of scheduled Board meetings and is authorised to make decisions, within limits defined by the Board, in respect of certain finance, treasury, tax or investment matters.